 The complaint form to use is here.

 Employees also have the option of contacting the California State Auditor.
 There are two ways to share information with the Auditor: Call the Whistleblower Hotline at (800) 952-5665, or mail it to Investigations, California State Auditor, P.O.
 Box 1019 Sacramento, CA 95812.

 How to File a Complaint for Retaliation for Making a Protected Disclosure

-Employees or applicants for employment who allege that they have been retaliated against for having made a protected disclosure under the California Whistleblower Act must use the procedure in Executive Order No. 1058 (.pdf).
+CSU Employees, Former employees and Applicants for employment who allege that they have been retaliated against for having made a protected disclosure under the California Whistleblower Act must use the procedure in Executive Order No. 1116 (.pdf).

 The procedure requires that a complaint must be filed within 12 months of the alleged act of retaliation.
-It is suggested that the complaint form attached to Executive Order No. 1058 (Attachment 1) be used.
+It is suggested that the complaint form attached to Executive Order No. 1116 (Attachment A) be used.
 CO employees/applicants should file complaints with (a) their supervisor or manager, or (b) the Vice Chancellor of Human Resources.

 A CO supervisor or manager who receives a whistleblower retaliation complaint shall promptly transmit it to CO Human Resources, which will refer the complaint to the Vice Chancellor of Human Resources.